BlogRenting in Colombia

 4. Does your monthly budget include utilities?

-5. Do you have a pet, partner, or frequent visits?
+5. Do you have a pet, partner, or frequent visitors?

-If the person avoids all the questions, insists on going right away, or asks for the exact address without telling you anything about themselves, I wouldn't schedule.
-The good candidate has no problem saying if they work, study, when they need to move, and what their budget is.
+If the person avoids all the questions, insists on going right now, or asks for the exact address without sharing anything about themselves, I wouldn't schedule it.
+A good candidate has no problem saying if they work or study, when they need to move in, and what their budget is.

-Rules don't scare away a good tenant.
+Rules do not scare away good tenants.
 On the contrary, they give them peace of mind.
-An organized person prefers to know how the house works before moving in.
-What does scare them is discovering later that they can't have visitors, cook at night, or use the washer.
+An orderly person prefers to know how the house works before moving in.
+What does scare them away is discovering later that they cannot have visitors, cook at night, or use the washing machine.

-Publish rules about visits, noise, cleanliness, kitchen, washing machine, pets, smoking, partners, schedules, and service payments.
-You don't need to write an entire building code, but do include the conditions that would really affect cohabitation.
+Post rules regarding visitors, noise, cleaning, kitchen use, laundry, pets, smoking, couples, schedules, and utility payments.
+You don't need to write an entire building code, but you do need to state the conditions that would truly affect living together.

-Also clarify if you're looking for a man, woman, or if you don't care.
-In shared rooms, cohabitation compatibility can be relevant; be respectful, but honest about what works in the house.
+Also clarify if you are looking for a man, a woman, or if it doesn't matter to you.
+In shared rooms, compatibility can be relevant; be respectful, but honest about what works in the house.

-If you ask for a deposit, explain how much, what it's used for, and when it's returned.
-If services are included, define whether there's a reasonable limit.
-"Includes services" shouldn't mean one person can leave the air conditioning or electric shower on all day without discussion.
+If you require a deposit, explain how much it is, what it is used for, and when it is returned.
+If utilities are included, define if there is a reasonable limit.
+“Includes utilities” shouldn't mean that one person can leave the air conditioning or electric shower on all day without a conversation.

-Make an inventory even if it's just one room.
-Bed, mattress, desk, chair, closet, lamp, curtains, keys, wall condition, bathroom if applicable.
-Take photos on delivery day and send them via WhatsApp or email so there's a record.
-We have a useful guide on rental delivery inventory.
+Make an inventory, even if it's just one room.
+Bed, mattress, desk, chair, closet, lamp, curtains, keys, state of the walls, and bathroom if applicable.
+Take photos on the delivery day and send them via WhatsApp or email so there is a record.
+We have a useful guide on rental move-in inventory.

-For payments, set the date, method, and late fees from the start.
-Nequi, transfer, or cash: whatever you use, but with proof.
-No vague agreements like "you pay me when you can."
+For payments, define the date, method, and late fees from the start.
+Nequi, bank transfer, or cash: whatever you use, but with a receipt.
+No ambiguous agreements like “pay me when you can.”
 That phrase ages poorly.

-You can share it through neighborhood groups, universities, WhatsApp, and referrals.
+You can move it through neighborhood groups, universities, WhatsApp, and recommendations.
 But you need a stable listing so you don't repeat the same information in every chat.
-Publish once with photos, rules, price, and contact, and share that link where it makes sense.
+Post once with photos, rules, price, and contact info, and share that link where it makes sense.

-On Colombia Move you can publish directly in rooms for rent and send the link via WhatsApp.
-That helps the interested person see the full information before asking to visit, and saves you from answering the same thing twenty times.
+On Colombia Move, you can post directly in rooms for rent and send the link via WhatsApp.
+This helps the interested person see the full information before asking for a visit, and it saves you from answering the same thing twenty times.

 Red flags

-Watch out for anyone who offers to pay without seeing but asks for weird favors.
-Or someone who pressures you to move in that same night without answering basic questions.
-Or someone who wants to negotiate essential rules before seeing the house.
+Watch out for those who offer to pay without seeing the place but ask for weird favors.
+Or those who pressure you to move in that same night without answering basic questions.
+Or those who want to negotiate essential rules before seeing the house.
 Constant urgency almost always ends in conflict.

-Also be careful about posting too much about your routine.
-Don't say "I live alone and I'm out all day" or post exact schedules.
+Also be careful about posting too much of your routine.
+Don't say “I live alone and am out all day” or post exact schedules.
 The ad should sell the room, not expose your safety.

-The winner isn't who gets the most messages.
-The winner is who finds someone who pays, respects, and cohabits well.
-If your ad filters strongly, maybe you'll get fewer chats.
+The one who gets the most messages doesn't win.
+The one who finds a person who pays, respects, and lives well with others wins.
+If your ad filters strictly, you might get fewer chats.
 Perfect.
 The goal is a good tenant, not a full inbox.

-A well-published room saves you useless visits, misunderstandings, and fights over rules that were never discussed.
-In shared rentals, clarity isn't a luxury; it's the foundation of cohabitation.
+A well-posted room saves you from useless visits, misunderstandings, and fights over rules that were never stated.
+In shared rentals, clarity is not a luxury; it is the foundation of coexistence.

 FAQ

-❓ Where can I publish a room for rent for free?
+❓ Where can I post a room for rent for free?

-You can publish it for free on Colombia Move, in the rooms category.
-Include photos, neighborhood, price, rules, and direct contact without paying commission.
+You can post it for free on Colombia Move, in the rooms category.
+Include photos, neighborhood, price, rules, and direct contact without paying a commission.

 ❓ Should I put the exact address in the ad?

-No. Publish the neighborhood or approximate area and share the exact address only with filtered candidates for a visit.
+No. Post the neighborhood or approximate area and share the exact address only with filtered candidates for a visit.
 It's better for your safety and privacy.

 ❓ What questions should I ask before showing the room?

-Ask move-in date, length of stay, occupation, budget, schedules, pets, and visitors.
-Those answers quickly tell you if the person fits the house.
+Ask about move-in date, length of stay, occupation, budget, schedules, pets, and visitors.
+Those answers will quickly tell you if the person fits with the house.

 ❓ Do I need a contract to rent a room?

-It's good to leave a written agreement, even if it's simple.
-It should include rent, services, deposit, duration, rules, inventory, and termination conditions.
-If the case is complex, consult legal advice.
+It is advisable to leave a written agreement, even if it is simple.
+It should include the fee, utilities, deposit, duration, rules, inventory, and termination conditions.
+If the case is complex, seek legal advice.

-❓ Can I subrent a room if I'm also a tenant?
+❓ Can I sublet a room if I am also a tenant?

-Only if your contract allows it or if you have the owner's permission.
-Before publishing, check that part so you don't breach your own lease.
+Only if your contract allows it or if you have authorization from the owner.
+Before posting, check that part so you don't breach your own lease.

 Comments